pmj/virtio-net-osx/readme.md

-Receiving and transmitting packets works, the adapter is able to negotiate DHCP, send and receive pings, handle TCP connections, etc. The driver appears to be stable even when saturating the virtual network's bandwidth, although I have not performed any systematic or longer term tests.
+Receiving and transmitting packets works, the adapter is able to negotiate DHCP, send and receive pings, handle TCP connections, etc. The driver appears to be stable even when saturating the virtual network's bandwidth.
+Some benchmarks are in the docs/ directory, although these predate TSO support, which has almost doubled transmit speed in VirtualBox on my Core2Duo MacBook Air.

 Startup and shutdown appear to work fine, as do disabling and re-enabling the device in Network Preferences and changing the adapter's configuration on the host side.

 The driver detects link status changes and correctly communicates it to the operating system.
-If you untick "cable connected" in the VirtualBox GUI for the network device, the adapter's dot in the guest's Network Preferences turns red, and back to green/yellow when you tick it.
+This means that if you untick "cable connected" in the VirtualBox GUI for the network device, the adapter's dot in the guest's Network Preferences turns red, and back to green/yellow when you tick it.
+If you change the adapter's "wiring" (bridging, NAT, host-only, etc.) this is communicated as a brief status change which triggers a DHCP renew, as you'd want.

+The "hardware" offers various advanced features, depending on implementation.
+Of those, this driver supports checksum offloading and automatic segmentation (TSO) for TCP on IPv4.

+Reassembly
-No advanced features offered by the "hardware" are currently supported by the driver.
-This includes checksum offloading, automatic fragmentation and reassembly of large packets, MAC address filtering/promiscuous mode, VLAN filtering, etc.
+of large packets, MAC address filtering/promiscuous mode, VLAN filtering, etc. are not implemented.
 Support may be added at a later date (patches welcome!).

 ## Next Steps

-We should probably gather network statistics and fix reporting link status changes to the system.
+We should probably gather network statistics.

 Error handling should be double-checked, and correct operation on `disable()` and subsequent re-`enable()` should be verified.
 Correct freeing of all resources